vianna-research/website/pages/01_workgroups/nogueira/projects/binom.md

 ### Publications:

 - R. Hinrichs, T. Gajecki, J. Ostermann, W. Nogueira.
-A Subjectiveand Objective Evaluation of a Codec for the Electrical Stimulation Patterns of Cochlear Implants.
-The Journal of the Acoustical Societyof America, 2020.
+A Subjective and Objective Evaluation of a Codec for the Electrical Stimulation Patterns of Cochlear Implants.
+The Journal of the Acoustical Societ yof America, 2020.
 (Submitted)

 - T. Gajecki, W. Nogueira.
 Enhancement of Interaural Level Differences for Bilateral Cochlear Implant Users.
 The Journal of the Acoustical Society of America, 2020.
 (Submitted)